ArthurVincentCS/rastertools/README.rst

 It is thus possible to input files in the command line in any of the formats above.
 It is also possible to specify your own product types by providing a JSON file as a parameter of the command line (cf. docs/usage.rst)

-Finally, **rastertools** offers an API for calling these different tools in Python and for extending its capabilities, for example by defining new radiometric indices.
+Finally, **georastertools** offers an API for calling these different tools in Python and for extending its capabilities, for example by defining new radiometric indices.

 Installation
 ============